-If the court determines that a disposition under Option A or B would effectuate a manifest injustice, the court shall impose a disposition outside the standard range.
-The court's findings of a manifest injustice shall be supported by clear and convincing evidence.
-A disposition outside the standard range shall be determinate and shall be comprised of confinement or community supervision, or a combination thereof.
-A disposition outside the standard range is appealable by the state or the respondent.
+If the court determines that a disposition under Option A or B would effectuate a "Manifest Injustice," the court may impose a disposition outside the standard range.
+See RCW 13.40.160(2).
+The court's findings of a Manifest Injustice must be supported by clear and convincing evidence.
+A disposition outside the standard range must be determinate and must be comprised of confinement or community supervision, or a combination thereof.
+A disposition outside the standard range may be appealed by the state or by the respondent.

-When a judge finds a manifest injustice and imposes a sentence of confinement exceeding 30 days, the court shall sentence the juvenile to a maximum term.
+When a judge finds a Manifest Injustice and imposes a sentence of confinement exceeding 30 days, the court must sentence the juvenile to a maximum term.
 When the maximum term in the range is ninety days or less, the minimum term in the range may be no less than 50% of the maximum term in the range.
 When the maximum term in the range is greater than ninety days but not greater than one year, the minimum term in the range may be no less than 75% of the maximum term in the range may be no less than one year, the minimum term in the range may be no less than 80% of the maximum term in the range.